Originally published January 6, 2015 and updated December 2, 2021.

-2. Purge 2 items each day – one easy item and one that requires you to make a decision.
+2. Declutter 2 items each day – one easy item and one that requires you to make a decision.

 Every day make sure you get rid of one easy item that doesn’t require any thought – it just requires action.
 Throw away that junk mail as soon as you bring it in from the mail box.
-Recycle that glass jar as soon as you empty it, no hoarding (give me a moment to wipe a tear away and put my glass jar stash in the recycle bin).
+Recycle that glass jar as soon as you empty it, no hoarding (one of my personal clutter challenges).

 Each day also purge one item that will require you to make a decision – just one item.
-Don’t let yourself be deterred by being afraid of tackling a big purging chore, just take a couple of minutes during the course of your day to purge one item.
+Don’t let yourself be deterred by being afraid of tackling a big organizing project, just take a couple of minutes during the course of your day to purge one item.

 Anytime you receive paperwork or a receipt that you need to save for tax filing, immediately place it in the tax folder.
 You’ll keep all that paperwork neatly filed in one spot and you’ll easily be able to find it next year when you need it.

 Handling important documents and receipts on a regular basis will:

 - Prevent the paper clutter from building up in your home office or kitchen counter.